 #1) Microsoft Excel

-This is a blessing for our testers.
-See below example of Microsoft Excel used for writing test cases:
+This is a boon for our testers.
+See the following case of Microsoft Excel being employed for writing test cases:

-- The row-column format of an Excel spreadsheet is a perfect fit for our needs.
-Whether it is a requirements list, detailed test cases or bug reports these are just great.
+- The row-column format of an Excel spreadsheet is ideally suited to our needs.
+It excels at managing requirements lists, detailed test cases or bug reports.

-- Many tools support the import of data from excel making the transition to Test/Bug management tools easy.
+- Many tools can import data from Excel, making the transition to Test/Bug management tools seamless.

-I could go on and on about this, but you get the picture.
+I could elaborate further, but you get the gist.

-Note: You can even use a free version of Microsoft Excel online.
+Note: You may even use a free version of Microsoft Excel online.

-There is no better way to solve a crime than catching the criminals red-handed, right?
-We testers need evidence to raise a defect.
-Also, the more information we provide to prove the point, the better.
-What could be better proof than a screenshot!
+No method is more effective to solve a crime than apprehending the criminals in the act, right?
+Testers need evidence to raise a defect.
+Also, the more information we offer to prove our point, the better.
+And a screenshot is the best proof!

-A tool that will help us capture the screen in a high definition, yet the memory-efficient image is a huge plus.
-If this tool even lets us mark and highlight the defect – even better.
+A tool that allows us to capture the screen in high resolution, yet memory-efficient image, is a significant advantage.
+If this tool also has the capability to mark and highlight the defect, it is even better.

-See below example of screen capture using a free tool:
+Below is an example of a screen capture using a free tool:

-These are some of the tools you could try:
+Below are some of the tools you might explore:

 - Snagit

-- qSnap: Check out our article here.
-Also, check the latest qTest eXplorer.
+- qSnap: Read our article here.
+Also take a look at the latest qTest eXplorer.

-In the absence of these tools, Microsoft Paint or Microsoft Word are good alternatives.
-They are a little bit more work, but they do their job.
+In the absence of such tools, Microsoft Paint or Microsoft Word can be used as alternatives.
+They require a little bit more effort, but they fulfil their purpose.

-In some cases, we might have to go beyond the pictures and include a video clipping showing the exact sequence of steps executed and the results that were obtained on the AUT.
-A tool like CamStudio – screen recording software, might come in handy.
+In certain cases, we may need to go beyond pictures and include a video clip demonstrating the exact sequence of steps executed and the results obtained on the AUT.
+A tool like CamStudio – a screen recording software, may be useful.

-Note: Also, tools like JIRA and HP ALM have an inbuilt mechanism to capture the screenshot, but annotation is still missing from them.
+Note: Furthermore, tools like JIRA and HP ALM incorporate an inbuilt mechanism for capturing screenshots, but they still lack annotation.

-We testers also indulge in a lot of document sharing on a daily basis.
-In case of sending multiple files as a single (compressed) file or compressing a file for memory efficiency or when we need to open a file that is sent to us compressed, we use some sort of compressor & de-compressor software.
+As testers, we also engage in a lot of document sharing on a regular basis.
+A particular software is used to send multiple files as a single (compressed) file or to compress a memory-heavy file or to open a compressed file that is sent to us.

-Some of these tools are an even open source, so give them a try and have one handy – chances are you would need them sooner than later.
+Some of these tools are even open-source, so give them a test run and keep one at hand – you are likely to need them sooner rather than later.

 #4) Sticky Notes Software

-Sticky notes are one of the best inventions known to humans if you ask me.
-They are handy, efficient, colorful and versatile.
-What’s more, there is software that lets us keep sticky notes on our desktops.
-Great stuff!
+If you ask me, sticky notes are one of mankind’s greatest inventions.
+They are convenient, efficient, colorful, and versatile.
+What’s more, there’s software that allows us to keep sticky notes on our desktops.
+Amazing, isn’t it?

-These serve as informal reminders, checklists, to-do lists, etc. Check out the list below:
+These can serve as informal reminders, checklists, to-do lists, etc. Take a look at the options below:

-Most of the tools in this genre are free.
-Find what speaks to you and use it away.
+Most of these tools are free.
+Choose what resonates with you and start using it immediately.

-Call me old-fashioned but I still believe in the power of the written word (literally ‘written’).
+While it may make me sound traditional, I still believe in the potency of the written word (with ‘written’ taken quite literally).

-But, if you would rather have a soft document and not fuss with physical objects, Notepad might be your best friend.
-Check out the latest in the notepad world on this page.
+However, if you prefer a digital document and not bother with physical items, Notepad might become your best ally.
+Explore the latest in the world of notepad on this page.

-TextPad is similar to notepad but comes with additional text editing capabilities- so that is an option too.
+TextPad offers similar benefits to Notepad, but with additional text editing capabilities- so it’s worth considering as well.

 Conclusion

-Sure, as hardcore QAs these tools do not add to our resumes or change on our career’s direction or do anything major at all.
-But wouldn’t you agree that our day-to-day tasks would be that much more difficult without them?
+While these tools may not greatly affect our resumes or radically alter our career paths as hardcore QAs, wouldn’t you agree that our daily tasks would be much more challenging without them?

 Over to you:

-What are the common non-QA tools that you find are inevitable in your day to day duties?
-What’s your ‘go-to’ tool(s) of choice in the categories we discussed in this article?
+Which non-QA tools do you find indispensable in your day-to-day duties?
+What are your top tools of choice in the categories we discussed over the course of this article?

-About Author: This article is written by the STH team member and our manual testing course instructor Swati S.
+About the Author: This article was penned by STH team member and our manual testing guide Swati S.